JonathanSteinbuch/sheafstability/README.md

 # Sheaf stability

-This program computes whether a given sheaf is semistable following the algorithm laid out in the paper (Computing stability of sheafs - Holger Brenner and Jonathan Steinbuch (TODO link).
+This program computes whether a given sheaf is semistable following the algorithm laid out in the paper (Computing stability of sheafs - Holger Brenner and Jonathan Steinbuch, In preparation).

 # Usage
 Get the source code by cloning this git repository with the commands